Skip to main content

 • Naltrexone (available in either oral or injectable extended-release forms) works by blocking the opioid receptors in the brain that are involved in the rewarding effects of drinking (see Core article on neuroscience).
 The pill is taken once per day whereas the injection is given once per month.
 Naltrexone can be started while a patient is still drinking.

-• Disulfiram interferes with alcohol metabolism by blocking the enzyme acetaldehyde dehydrogenase, causing a buildup of acetaldehyde that leads to flushing, nausea, and other unpleasant symptoms when alcohol is consumed.
+• Disulfiram interferes with alcohol metabolism by blocking the enzyme aldehyde dehydrogenase, causing a buildup of acetaldehyde that leads to flushing, nausea, and other unpleasant symptoms when alcohol is consumed.
 It is a pill taken once per day that helps patients maintain abstinence.
 Disulfiram should never be administered until the patient has abstained from alcohol for at least 12 hours.

 These medications are vastly underused in treating AUD.
 They are prescribed for only 1.6% of adults with past-year AUD, according to a 2021 analysis.8 Offering medications in primary care can be an effective “foot in the door” and can catalyze change for patients who may be reluctant to accept specialty treatment because of stigma or other barriers.9 Your patients may be unaware of the newer medications (acamprosate and naltrexone) and may consider them more appealing than the older medication (disulfiram) that makes people feel sick if they drink alcohol.10 You can also reassure patients that AUD medications are not addicting and are generally well tolerated.
 Therefore, people who take these medications can also participate in mutual support groups that advise members not to replace one drug of addiction with another.